kuhnerdm/wow-addon-updater/README.md

 ## First-time setup

-This utility requires a version of [Python](https://www.python.org/) 3 (Any version of Python 3 should do).

 Download the zip file from github for this project.
 Unzip the folder to where you want to keep it.
-Open the command line or python shell and run

-    python wow-addon-updater.py setup
+Create the "in.txt" file with a link for each addon (details below).
+Run the WoWAddonUpdater.exe and enjoy!

 ## Configuring the utility